 Modern systems have many ways to configure their behavior.
 Some use configuration files edited on the command line, and some use a graphical interface (and save the information to configuration files in the background), yet others use a database.
 Maintaining changes and auditing can sometimes be an issue, as it’s not always clear who made a change.
 Making bulk changes is not always possible, and rolling back changes a chore.

 OTRS uses a comfortable graphical interface to configure the system.
-All changes to the default system configuration are stored in the database and can be audited (“who changed a setting, when, what was the old and what is the new value?”) and rolled back to a previous state in case of misconfiguration.
+All changes to the default system configuration are stored in the database and can be audited (who changed a setting and when, what was the old and what is the new value) and rolled back to a previous state in case of misconfiguration.